genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 In this case, if you will use Unspliced Mapper, the reference genome would find a matching sequence in only one of the exons, while the rest of the read would not match the intron in the reference, so the read cannot be properly aligned.
-When analysing RNA-seq data using unspliced aligner, the reads may be mapped to potentially novel exons, however reads spanning splice junctions are likely to remain unmapped.
+When analysing RNA-Seq data using unspliced aligner, the reads may be mapped to potentially novel exons, however reads spanning splice junctions are likely to remain unmapped.

-In contrast, Spliced Mappers would know not to try to align RNA-seq reads to introns, and would somehow identify possible downstream exons and try to align to those instead ignoring introns altogether.
-Taking this into account, we recommend you use Spliced Mapping applications to analyse RNA-seq data.
+In contrast, Spliced Mappers would know not to try to align RNA-Seq reads to introns, and would somehow identify possible downstream exons and try to align to those instead ignoring introns altogether.
+Taking this into account, we recommend you use Spliced Mapping applications to analyse RNA-Seq data.

 On Genestack, you will find two spliced aligners - Spliced Mapping with Tophat2 and Spliced Mapping to Transcriptome with STAR.